danalex97/CacheTorrent/docs/remote.md

 - average download time
 - number of redundant transmissions per piece

-The *<computer>.txt* file contain the full logs of each separate run.
+The *computer.txt* files contain the full logs of each separate run.
 The *summary.txt* file contains the averages of all the metrics presented above.
-Some files will also contains the leader and follower 50th percentile, 90th percentile and average download time.
-In some *<computer>.txt* at the end CDFs can be found if the query that run contained the `-cdf` flag.
+Some *summary.txt* files will also contains the leader and follower 50th percentile, 90th percentile and average download time.
+In some *computer.txt* at the end CDFs can be found if the query that run contained the `-cdf` flag.